2019 National Conference of Family Medicine Residents and Medical Students

 Current PGY1: Refine your clinical skills through sessions designed specifically for residents.
 Connect with colleagues, and influence AAFP policy in the Resident Congress.

 Current PGY2: Meet with potential employers in the Expo Hall, and learn about fellowships and other post-residency opportunities.
-Prepare to transition into practice through resources on debt relief, employment contracts, and how to choose the right job for you.
+Prepare to transition into practice through resources on debt relief, employment contracts, and developing your CV.

 Current PGY3: If you’re not graduating in May, join your fellow residents and meet potential employers and prepare to transition into practice.

 *All program years are eligible to participate in any National Conference event or programming.

 One of the great things about National Conference is you can tailor your conference experience to fit your needs and begin to shape any future you can imagine.

 When I first attended National Conference as a third-year medical student, I was there to meet more family physicians and decide on a specialty.
 The following year, I returned as a fourth-year student to roam the Expo Hall and explore residency programs from around the country.
 As a resident, National Conference has been an amazing opportunity to develop as a physician leader, meet others with similar interests, and develop impactful workshops on relevant topics like resiliency and burnout.
 No matter where you are in your education, National Conference will have something for you.